 Scholastica’s OA publishing platform also automatically generates rich machine-readable HTML metadata for all the journal’s articles, making it easier for search engines to index them.

 At Scholastica, we’re proud to be helping journals across academic disciplines close the loop between peer review and publishing with our modular easy-to-integrate peer review, production, and OA publishing solutions.
-We work closely with our customers to determine their needs and regularly release new features to help journals do more with less manual work and fewer technical hassles so they can focus on furthering their scholarly missions.
+We work closely with our customers to determine their needs and regularly release new features to help journals do more with less manual work and fewer technical hassles so they can focus on furthering their academic missions.

 You can see more stories from publishing organizations and individual journals using our platform on our Customer Stories page.

-This post was originally published on May 16, 2019 and updated on March 24, 2023.
+This post was originally published on May 16, 2019, and updated on March 24, 2023.